Metastability for Glauber dynamics on the complete graph with coupling disorder: Introduction and main results

-Similarly, the random free energy function $F_n$ converges to a deterministic function $F_{\beta,h}$ (see \eqref{eq:defFn} and \eqref{eq:F} below for explicit formulas).
+Similarly, the random free energy function $F_n$ converges uniformly in probability to a deterministic function $F_{\beta,h}$ (see \eqref{eq:defFn} and \eqref{eq:F} below for explicit formulas).
 In Section~\ref{sec:profiles}, we show that the stationary points of $F_{\beta,h}$ are given by $\mathbf{m} = (\mathbf{m}_\ell)_{\ell\in[k]}$, where

 Note that, via \eqref{eq:ml}, the $k$-dimensional vector $\mathbf{m}$ is fully determined by the real number $K(\mathbf{m})$.
 Therefore, finding the stationary points of $F_{\beta,h}$ reduces to finding the solutions of the equation